rohan-singh987/amazon-clone/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This is a clone of Amazon built using ReactJS

 ## Available Scripts